 Principles of Organization Design

-You only have one chance at organization design and it takes a lot of time and effort.
-If you don’t get it right, you’re not going to reap the rewards and you likely won’t get a second chance.
+You have one chance at organization design and it takes a lot of time and effort.
+If you don’t get it right, you’re not going to reap the rewards.
 This makes it important to know the principles of organization design and how to move through the process correctly.

-Every organization is different, of course, but they all share certain things in common.
-While these 10 guiding principles may alter slightly depending on who is applying them, they remain a fair roadmap for leaders who are looking to recalibrate their organizations to attain some of the many benefits possible from organization design.
+Every organization is different, of course, but they all share certain commonalities.
+While these 10 guiding principles may alter slightly depending on who’s applying them, they remain a fair roadmap for leaders who are looking to recalibrate their organizations to attain some of the many benefits possible from organization design.

 - Free Yourself From the Past: The organization has to look reflectively at itself, its purpose and how changes to those foundational pillars will affect clients, employees and investors.
 As you begin to explore changes, think about how they can differentiate you from the competition and how these changes will play out over the next few years.